Leolima539/Web-Design-Challenge/README.md

 # Web-Design-Challenge

+You can test the site here : https://leolima539.github.io/Web-Design-Challenge/

 In the ocassion I decided to follow the instructions to a point but then I decided to experiment with background images and different layouts for the site, I added a title and a subtitle.

 This is a website to show the results of the previous analysis WeatherPY.